xanthopoulakis/rails-on-docker/README.md

 # Prerequisites
   - Make sure [Docker](https://docs.docker.com/docker-for-windows/install/) is installed and running on your machine
   - Use the IDE of you preference, such as [Sublime Text](https://www.sublimetext.com/) or [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/) or [RubyMine](https://www.jetbrains.com/ruby/)
+>If you are using Docker Machine, then docker-machine ip MACHINE_VM returns the Docker host IP address, to which you can append the port (<Docker-Host-IP>:3000)
 # Getting Started
 Open the command line console in your machine (or use [Git Bash](https://gitforwindows.org/)) and follow the steps below
 Checkout: